 What does Shore D hardness mean?

 Shore D hardness is a simple test, which measures the resistance of a material to indentation at the surface.
 This test is performed by pressing a specified needle with a specified force into the surface of the test material.
-This test is mainly used in the rubber and metal industry and shows an indication about the rigidity of the rubber or resin material.
-In the plastic industry this test is not very interesting, since the Shore values show no direct correlation to any mechanical properties and are merely used as a fast and simple method in quality control. all hard material are in the region of a Shore D of 80-90.
+This test is mainly used in the rubber industry and shows an indication about the rigidity of the rubber or 3D-printed resin material.
+In the plastic industry this test is not very interesting, since the Shore values show no direct correlation to any mechanical properties and are merely used as a fast and simple method in quality control.
+All hard material are in the region of a Shore D of 80-90.
 Figure 9 shows an overview of the shore A and Shore D hardness scale with examples[9].
-Compared to the Liqcreate TDS of Strong-X, with a Shore D of 87 it is classified as a hard material, just as all the other Liqcreate materials with a Shore D of ~82.
+Compared to the Liqcreate TDS of Strong-X, with a Shore D of 87 it is classified as a hard material, just as all the other rigid Liqcreate materials with a Shore D of ~82.

 Figure 9: Shore A and Shore D hardness scale with material examples.[7]